amake/gradle-android-l10n-fix-plugin/README.md

 supported locales generated from the information collected for the compile-time contamination fix.

+## Requirements

+Gradle must be invoked with Java 8 (your app need not use Java 8 language features).

 ## Usage

 1. Add the plugin to your root project